 How will ATLE know that I’ve completed an activity?

-If the activity is an event, there will be a sign-in sheet for you to sign.
+If the activity is an event, there will be a sign-in form for you to sign.
 For other activities, we typically require some documentation of your participation.
 Please see the specific descriptions of the activities for more information.

 In the end, we trust you to take credit only for those activities you’ve completed.
 If you’ve completed an activity but can’t easily document it, notify us via email (email@example.com), and we’ll update your points.